China–Egypt relations: People's Republic of China

 Chinese Premier Zhou Enlai first met Egyptian President Gamal Abdel Nasser at the Asian-African Conference in Bandung.
-In May 1956, Nasser defied U.S. pressure and displeasure by recognizing People's Republic of China.
+On May 30, 1956, Nasser defied U.S. pressure and displeasure by recognizing People's Republic of China.
+The same year, China and Egypt entered into trade and cultural agreements.
 Zhou visited Egypt three times during his tenure.
-During the Suez War, on 3 November 1956, China supported Egypt's bid to take back control of the Suez Canal, 250,000 Chinese reportedly registered to serve as “volunteers” in Egypt.
+China initially viewed Egypt as the central country in the region for its relations and considered Nasser as important national-bourgeois leader.